2005-06 Summer Photos - New Cryogenics Facility

 winter lineup

 Another view from the front.
-The center portion houses those Wessington dewars, the right portion houses the admin and mechanical space, as well as room for the LN2 plant, which might be moved here from MAPO (hmmm....).
+The center portion houses those Wessington dewars, the right portion houses the admin and mechanical space, as well as room for the LN2 plant, there was consideration given to moving it here from MAPO (hmmm....).
 (JB)

 balloon frame